You can reactivate a cancelled or expired site by logging in and entering new billing information.

 If your plan is no longer available, you'll select one of our current billing plans.
 These plans may differ slightly from your original plan in terms of pricing and features.
-We don’t allow returning to a legacy plan if your site expired, you left a plan, or you cancelled service.
+It's not possible to return to a legacy plan if your site expired, you left a plan, or you cancelled service.

 To learn more, visit What plan am I on?

 Retrieving your content

 After a site is cancelled or expired, content is marked for permanent deletion.
-At your request, we can try to retrieve some or all of your cancelled or expired site’s contents, although this may depend on how much time has elapsed since the site was cancelled or expired.
+At your request, we can try to retrieve some or all of your cancelled or expired site’s contents, but it will depend on how much time has elapsed since the site was cancelled or expired.
 More information about what happens to your site’s content when you cancel an account is available in Deleting your site and its contents.

 Reactivate from a parking page

-Sites linked to ongoing subscriptions, like Squarespace Domains or G Suite, change to a parking page upon cancellation or expiration.
-If your site changed to a parking page for this reason, your parking page allows you to start over and continue to manage billing.
+Sites linked to ongoing subscriptions, like Squarespace Domains, Email Campaigns, or G Suite, change to a parking page upon cancellation or expiration.
+If your site changed to a parking page for this reason, you can start over and continue to manage billing.

 For help reactivating from a parking page, visit Parked expired or cancelled sites.